flyingrobots/flyingrobots/README.md

 > I build deterministic developer infrastructure: schema compilers, Git-native provenance systems, replayable runtimes, terminal UI tooling, and agent-safe repo context systems.
-Most of the work is Rust/TypeScript.
-Start with Bijou for a runnable product, Wesley for compiler work, Echo/`git-warp` for causal runtime research.
+Most of the work is Rust and TypeScript.
+>
 # My Work

 For decades, most systems have quietly inherited the Unix mental model: processes mutating files on a shared, hierarchical filesystem.
 State lives in place.
 Logs are best-effort.
 History is whatever you remembered to write to disk.